Poola Rangadu (1967 film): Production

 Producer D. Madhusudhana Rao sought to work on the adaptation of the A. J. Cronin novel Beyond This Place, on the suggestion of Gollapudi Maruti Rao.
 He hired Mullapudi Venkata Ramana to write the story taking a basic plot point from the novel while Ranganayakamma provided the dialogues.
 Prisons scenes were shot at real locations at Chanchalguda and Musheerabad Central Prisons in Hyderabad with the permission of the state government.
-Though the film was predominantly filmed in black-and-white, the "Nee Jilugu Paita" song sequence alone was in colour.
+Though the film was predominantly shot in black-and-white, the "Nee Jilugu Paita" song sequence alone was in colour.

 Soundtrack

 The music was composed by S. Rajeswara Rao.

 Release and reception

 Griddaluru Gopalrao of Zamin Ryot, in his review dated 1 December 1967, criticised the film for its poor direction and performances.
 The film ran for more than 100 days in 11 centres in Andhra Pradesh.